-- collective asset management on behalf of investment companies with variable capital (UCITS and non-UCITS) and mutual funds according to Dutch law (together with the 'Investment Institution(s)'); - administration of Investment Institutions.
-This includes but is not limited to the valuation of assets and recording of transactions.
-This list is not exhaustive. - marketing and distribution of shares/participating units in the Netherlands and internationally.
+- collective asset management on behalf of investment companies with variable capital (UCITS and non-UCITS) and mutual funds according to Dutch law; - the provision of investment services, including discretionary asset management, investment advice and the receipt and transmission of orders; - administration of Investment Institutions.
+This includes the valuation of assets and recording of transactions; and - the marketing and distribution of shares/participating units in the Netherlands and internationally.

-If necessary, the Manager may establish offices in other countries for this purpose.
+The Manager may establish offices in other countries.